How Sexism Plays Out on YouTubePosted: September 23, 2013

 “If you look at the statistics you’ll realise that those who study video production or something related are guys” Gaitan said, citing a gender gap issue well-documented in the film industry, both on screen and off.

-“I think women have proven themselves less inclined to form teams or production companies with other female creators, unlike their male counterparts, who instinctively form teams and take advantage of the division of labor and cross promotion that their alliances provide,” Davison wrote, seemingly in agreement with Gaitan’s theory about fewer women involved on the production, and promotion side of YouTube videos.
+Davison’s theory is also that fewer women are involved on the production, and the promotion side of YouTube videos.
+“I think women have proven themselves less inclined to form teams or production companies with other female creators, unlike their male counterparts, who instinctively form teams and take advantage of the division of labor and cross promotion that their alliances provide,” she wrote.

 When Davison talks about “teams” and “alliances,” she is is explicitly referring to collaborations, which all (male) YouTubers boast of.
 Viral video maven, model and San Francisco entrepreneur Prerna Gupta also noted the importance of collaborations when producing viral videos in an interview earlier this year.
-(If anyone can make an advertisement go viral or comment legitimately on how to get millions of views, it’s Gupta, the creator of the Songify app.)
+(Gupta is the creator of the Songify app, the one YouTubers use to make their autotune videos.)

-The one area that women have found considerable success, and peace in, is the female-oriented style and how-to video section of YouTube.
+The one area that women have found considerable success, and peace in, is in the female-oriented style and how-to video section of YouTube.
+Davison calls it women “confining” themselves to the “glitter pink ghetto.”
+It’s like Reddit’s women-friendly section, r/twoxchromosomes, but for YouTube.
+Incidentally, the style and tutorial section of YouTube is blooming with advertising and sponsorship money.

-It’s not as if men don’t leave comments like “get back to the kitchen,” but at least here among the beauty tutorial girls, the community actively polices each other.
+This safe haven for women is devoid of misogynist comments, despite being based completely on how a woman looks, because the community actively polices each other.
+It’s not as if men don’t leave comments like “get back to the kitchen,” but at least here among the beauty tutorial girls, they get down-voted immediately.

-When the most successful beauty expert Michelle Phan gets comments from haters, other women hit the “dislike” button without a second thought effectively censoring the offending text within minutes.
-No one has threatened Phan with rape, and yet her fans react with bravado, even if only to defend Phan’s choice in Japanese anime.
+When the most successful beauty expert Michelle Phan gets comments from haters responding to her choice in anime, other women hit the “dislike” button without a second thought effectively censoring the offending text within minutes.
+(I watched this happen during a 4chan raid) No one threatened Phan with rape, and yet her fans reacted with speed and bravado.

-Life in the “glitter pink ghetto” isn’t always sunshine and roses though, because girls can be mean on the Internet too.
-In 2009, UK beauty guru BubzBeauty made a video addressed to all her haters some of which were shockingly called her a “stupid chink.”
-BubzBeauty’s 12-minute vlog, however, focused more on the fan accusations of BubzBeauty being a Phan knock-off and copycat, (BubzBeauty is of Asian descent, like Phan,), rather than on the hundred-year-old racist slur.
+Life in the “glitter pink ghetto” isn’t always sunshine and roses though, because girls are mean on the Internet too.
+In 2009, UK beauty guru BubzBeauty made a video addressed to all her haters some of which were calling her a “stupid chink.”
+The bulk of BubzBeauty’s 12-minute vlog, however, is focused on the fan accusations of BubzBeauty being a Phan knock-off and copycat, (BubzBeauty is Asian, like Phan), and the hate channels and hate sites young girls and friends made about her.

-As the 38th most subscribed YouTuber on the site, Phan is the queen of the glitter pink ghetto, as evident by the hazing BubzBeauty received when she first started her tutorial career.
-Phan’s tiara is no ordinary one though: she’s literally one of the first YouTube beauty gurus and one of the founders of the now multi-million viewed web video-based beauty industry on YouTube.
+As the 38th most subscribed YouTuber on the site, Phan is the queen of the “glitter pink ghetto,” as evident by the hazing BubzBeauty received when she first started her tutorial career.
+Phan’s tiara is no ordinary one though: she’s literally one of the first YouTube beauty gurus and a founder of the now multi-million-dollar web video-based beauty industry on YouTube.
 Phan alone has collected more than 789 million views on her 273 videos in seven years, and is employed by Lancome as a spokesperson at the time of this writing.
-By most accounts, Phan is a success, but given her gender-biased content, it’s unlikely she’ll ever break into the top 10 YouTube slot.
+Phan is a commercial and financial success but it’s unlikely she’ll ever break into the top 10 YouTube slot given her gender-biased content.

-Phan doesn’t seem to care about that level of success, more content in the niche audience she has nurtured and built.
-In fact, Phan shows no signs of slowing down production of her well-edited, produced and professional looking videos, or of branching out to a different audience.
+Phan doesn’t seem to care and is content in the niche audience she has nurtured and built.
+In fact, Phan shows no signs of slowing down production of her well-edited, produced and professional looking videos, or of branching out to different series.
 (It is important to note that Phan has edited her videos the same way for five years).
-Google thought Phan and her formula professional enough to include her in their multi-million dollar “premium content” investment, and Phan’s new channel is FAWN Inc, a lifestyle web show just for (young) women.
+Google thought Phan and her formula professional enough to include her in their multi-million dollar “premium content” investment along with mainstream celebrities.
+Phan’s new channel is FAWN Inc, a lifestyle web show just for (young) women.

-Outside of Phan’s beauty kingdom, Marbles success as the highest ranking female YouTuber to date has inspired Goertz, despite the demoralizing gender-centric comments left on her body of music.
+Outside of Phan’s beauty kingdom, Jenna Marbles’ success as the highest ranking female YouTuber to date has inspired Goertz, despite the demoralizing gender-centric comments left on her body of music.

-“Youtubers such as Community Channel, Daily Grace, and Jenna Marbles are paving the road for successful women Youtubers and I am excited to see what the future holds for the women of Youtube,” said Goertz, who if she were a knock-off would be of Hollywood’s current fading “It girl” Zooey Deschanel.
+“Youtubers such as Community Channel, Daily Grace, and Jenna Marbles are paving the road for successful women Youtubers and I am excited to see what the future holds for the women of Youtube,” said Goertz, who if she were a knock-off would be a nerdier version of Hollywood’s current “It girl” Zooey Deschanel.

 26-year-old aspiring comedian Grace Helbig, known on YouTube as “Daily Grace,” wrote in an email she thinks Jenna Marbles is “great and deserves to be in the top 10,” but as a long time YouTuber, she was hesitant to bring up sexism, perhaps because YouTubers in general are very young.

-“Being successful on YouTube is hard no matter what gender you are” Helbig said, because “[i]t takes consistent effort and a strong voice.
+“Being successful on YouTube is hard no matter what gender you are” wrote Helbig, because “[i]t takes consistent effort and a strong voice.
 Kids like following someone they can rely on for a certain POV on a regular basis,” which requires “a lot of work,” Helbig added.

 Hannah Hart, one of the few openly gay women on YouTube and the 25-year-old creator of the My Drunk Kitchen series, compares the difficulties of being a woman on YouTube to trying to make it as a female stand-up comedian.